Singapore Sports Hub

 Advertising

-Singapore is undeniably one of the most expensive cities to live in, especially with recent inflation.
-And while it doesn't hurt to indulge in the high-flying life of a bourgeoisie once in a while, living like a Crazy Rich Asian can be tiring, especially for your bank account.
-Pay close attention to your surroundings, however, and you'll realise that having fun in the city doesn't have to cost an arm and leg.
+Singapore is undeniably one of the most expensive cities to live in, especially with the recent inflation.
+And while it doesn’t hurt to indulge in the high-flying life of a bourgeoisie once in a while, living like a Crazy Rich Asian can be tiring, especially for your bank account.
+Pay close attention to your surroundings, however, and you’ll realise that having fun in the city doesn’t have to cost an arm and a leg.
 From going on nature trails to eating and drinking for cheap, here are some ways to explore the city without breaking the bank.

-RECOMMENDED: The best free things to do in Singapore and the best cheap eats in Singapore
+RECOMMENDED: The best free things to do in Singapore and The best cheap eats in Singapore

 • Things to do